Cate Archer: Reception

 In 2007, Cate was included by Tom's Games on the list of the 50 greatest female characters in video game history ("As a delightfully retro 1960s British agent, Archer is the female equivalent of James Bond.
-She's irresistibly sexy, stubbornly headstrong and proficient with all sorts of Bond-like gadgets"), That same year, Cate was ranked sixth in ActionTrip's list of top "video game chicks", and the site's writer stated: "Apart from being one of most attractive game heroines out there, she's the female equivalent of James Bond and not many chicks can stand up to that.
+She's irresistibly sexy, stubbornly headstrong and proficient with all sorts of Bond-like gadgets").
+That same year, Cate was ranked sixth in ActionTrip's list of top "video game chicks", and the site's writer stated: "Apart from being one of most attractive game heroines out there, she's the female equivalent of James Bond and not many chicks can stand up to that.
 She's sexy and there's simply nothing she can't handle."
 In 2008, Play listed her as one of their favorite female characters in their sixth "Girls of Gaming" issue, stating she's "as badass as Bourne and as suave as Bond," while noting their desire to see her return in another title.
 That same year, she was ranked as 25th on GameDaily's list of "hottest game babes" list, cited as attractive despite her conservative attire compared to other female characters, and third in UGO.com's list of "girls of gaming", compared to Emma Peel and called a female counterpart to Bond in terms of appeal.
 She was one of the characters featured in UGO's 2008 list of top 11 spies in all media, stating she "perfectly captures the swinging spy style".
-In 2009, this "smart, tough heroine" was one of the 64 characters chosen for the GameSpot's poll All Time Greatest Game Hero, but lost in the first round against Strider Hiryu.
+In 2009, this "smart, tough heroine" was one of the 64 characters chosen for the GameSpot's poll for the All Time Greatest Game Hero, but lost in the first round against Strider Hiryu.
 In 2011, GamesRadar named her "Miss 2000" in their article on the sexiest new characters of the decade.
 Tom's Guide included this "smooth operator" on their 2013 list of the 20 "hottest video game babes" for making "international espionage classy and sexy all at once."
 In a 2021 article Collider said Archer was "a wonder of a character, with a razor-sharp wit and a wardrobe to match."

-Some fans theorise that Cate Archer had implied romance with either Magnus Armstrong or Isako, whom she freed from the life debt.